 Educational Program's Title I office also supports the schools in Comprehensive Support and Improvement by providing training on developing an effective School Plan for Student Achievement and ensuring revisions are made to reflect current student needs.
 Besides using student and staff data to build their plan, the schools use input from their educational partners to develop their plans.
 This includes the School Site Councils, Shared Decision-Making meetings with the bargaining units, and the English Learners Advisory Committee.
 Once the school sites complete the School Plans for Student Achievement, the Title I office project director reviews the plans to ensure they align with the local control and accountability strategies and are include research-based practices for increasing student achievement in both English language arts and mathematics.
-In cases where a plan does not meet the academic needs of the students or the school site Councils.
+In cases where a plan does not meet the academic needs of the students or the school site needs additional support, the central office provides additional training and one-on-one support to the school administration and their School Site Councils.
 School Site Councils reviewed the data to identify their needs, resource inequities, and a comprehensive needs assessments process was used for developing the SPSA to determine focus areas.
 A Teacher on Special Assignment supports Renaissance PAU, two paraeducators support Nidorf, additional literacy supports will be added at the remaining CSI-eligible sites.